2025–2026 Iran–United States negotiations: Trump's May 2025 proposal and Iranian response

 During Donald Trump's trip to the Middle East in mid-May, he mentioned Iran on several occasions.
 In Saudi Arabia, he called Iran the most destructive force in the Middle East and stated that Iran's leaders had focused on stealing their people's wealth to fund terror and bloodshed, tearing the region down.
 During that same visit though, he offered an olive branch to Iran, expressing his strongest willingness so far to engage in negotiations.
-The move was seen as a shift in U.S. foreign policy, emphasizing that the U.S. does not see any nation as a permanent enemy.
-During his next stop, Trump appealed to Qatari's emir to use his influence to help persuade Iran to reach a deal with the U.S. over its nuclear program, calling the situation perilous and stressing the need for a solution.
+The move was seen as a shift in US foreign policy, emphasizing that the US does not see any nation as a permanent enemy.
+During his next stop, Trump appealed to Qatar's emir to use his influence to help persuade Iran to reach a deal with the US over its nuclear program, calling the situation perilous and stressing the need for a solution.

-Khamenei advisor Shamkhani responded to Trump's offer and said that the Iranian government was ready to sign the nuclear deal in exchange for the quick removal of all financial sanctions, at the same time criticizing Trump's rhetoric and ongoing threats, saying: “He speaks of an olive branch, but we see only barbed wire.”
-Trump confirmed that the U.S. was very close to reaching a nuclear deal with Iran and that he preferred a peaceful solution over military action.
-However, Iranian officials denied having received a new U.S. proposal and insisted they would not give up their right to enrich uranium.
-Although both countries expressed a preference for diplomacy, sharp disagreements persisted and continued to block progress toward an agreement, increasing the risk of military confrontation.
+Khamenei advisor Shamkhani responded to Trump's offer and said that the Iranian government was ready to sign the nuclear deal in exchange for the quick removal of all financial sanctions, whilst at the same time criticizing Trump's rhetoric and ongoing threats, saying: "He speaks of an olive branch, but we see only barbed wire."
+Trump confirmed that the US was very close to reaching a nuclear deal with Iran and that he preferred a peaceful solution over military action; however, Iranian officials denied having received a new US proposal and insisted they would not give up their right to enrich uranium.
+Although both countries expressed a preference for diplomacy, sharp disagreements persisted and continued to block progress toward an agreement, increasing the risk of a military confrontation.

 On May 16, Trump sent Iran a nuclear proposal and warned that swift progress was necessary to avoid serious consequences.
-The Trump administration increasingly demanded that Iran abandon uranium enrichment, making this a central issue.
-Khamenei rejected the proposal, dismissing this U.S. demand as "excessive and outrageous".
+The Trump administration has increasingly demanded that Iran abandon uranium enrichment, making this a central issue.
+Khamenei rejected the proposal, dismissing this US demand as "excessive and outrageous".
 He accused Trump of lying about seeking peace and declared him unworthy of a response.
 Khamenei also reiterated that Israel is "cancerous tumour" that must be uprooted.

-The same day Trump urged Iran to "move quickly" toward a deal, Iran held talks with European powers in Istanbul about its nuclear negotiations with the U.S. Iranian foreign minister Araghchi cautioned that reinstating UN sanctions, which had been lifted under the 2015 nuclear agreement that expires in October this year, could lead to "irreversible" consequences.

-On May 20, CNN reported Israel was preparing to strike Iranian nuclear facilities, an action that would mark a clear break with Trump['s efforts].
-Iran warned that any Israeli attack would be met with a “devastating and decisive response.”
-The day after, the U.S. imposed new measures targeting Iran's construction sector, linked to the IRGC, and restricted 10 materials tied to its nuclear and military programs.
+On the same day, Trump urged Iran to "move quickly" toward a deal, Iran held talks with European powers in Istanbul about its nuclear negotiations with the US, with Iranian foreign minister Araghchi cautioning that reinstating UN sanctions, which had been lifted under the 2015 nuclear agreement that expired in October, could lead to "irreversible" consequences.
+On May 20, CNN reported Israel was preparing to strike Iranian nuclear facilities, an action that would mark a clear break with Trump's efforts.
+Iran warned that any Israeli attack would be met with a "devastating and decisive response."
+The day after, the US imposed new measures targeting Iran's construction sector, linked to the IRGC, and restricted 10 materials tied to its nuclear and military programs.